 THE AIR LEAGUE SCHOLARSHIP AND BURSARIES

 Over the past decade, Scholarships worth over £2 million have been allocated to young people across the UK.
-We look for individuals that have a passion for aviation and a determination to succeed.
+We look for individuals that have a passion for aviation and aerospace and the determination to succeed.

 2020 will see significant changes being to our scholarships and bursaries.
 New opportunities will be introduced for the benefit of future pilots, aspiring aerospace engineers and other aviation professionals.